teem2/teem-sample_component/README.md

 Dreem GL does not require external components to take on any special structure to function, only that the component's directory structure be copied or linked into the server's `compositions/` directory.
 External libraries can be placed in `node_modules` and `package.json` defines it's contents and dependancies like a typical `npm` package.

+## Mounting components outisde of compositions directory

+The default search directory for external components can be overridden by setting `define.$plugins` variable to the appropriate directory (defaults to `$root/compositions`).